Personal Essay

 And X's warning—that optimization without limits leads to dissolution, not transcendence—became the core of the perfectibility trap.

 III.
-Fifty Years Watching the Acceleration
+Decades Watching the Acceleration

 Between 1975 and 1989, I lived through technological acceleration that should have been science fiction.